Ginger syrup is actually a handy item to use in any cooking.

 Ginger can be expected to boost blood circulation, so it may help the metabolism in the body and may improve the internal organs.

 It also has the effect of suppressing the action of active oxygen and improving discomforts such as fatigue and the onset of colds.

-Ginger can expect to be anti-inflammation, and ease a sore throat.
+Ginger can be expected to be anti-inflammation and ease a sore throat.

 If you incorporate ginger into your diet, you will be able to maintain your health from the inside out!

 Ginger, and ginger syrup are well-known for relieving upset stomach and nausea or morning sickness in pregnancy.

 Yet, ginger syrup has high calories and high carb levels since it is made of sugar (or honey), so it is better to consume 1-2 tbsp of ginger syrup daily.

 Once you make sweet cozy spiced ginger syrup, this ginger syrup can be refrigerated for up to two weeks.